-Everything about Chateau d’Yquem Sauternes , First Growth , Premier Cru Superieur Bordeaux wine producer profile, with wine tasting notes , wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews .
+Learn everything about Chateau d’Yquem Sauternes, First Growth, Premier Cru Superieur with wine tasting notes and wine with food pairing tips.
+Learn about the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau d’Yquem History, Overview

 Was d’Yquem producing sweet or dry wine at the time?
-Archives prove that special Bordeaux wine growing practices and late harvesting already existed in the 1500’s in the appellation.
-So, yes the wines were sweet, but today, Chateau Yquem has much higher sugar levels.
+Archives prove that special Bordeaux wine growing practices and late harvesting already existed in the 1500s in the appellation.
+By 1666 they were starting to make wine with grapes that were attacked by noble rot.
+So, yes the wines were sweet, but not nearly as sweet as the wines produced at Chateau Yquem today.

-Even in those days, the Bordeaux wine of Chateau d’Yquem was already prized by wealthy wine lovers like, Thomas Jefferson, the third president of the United States loved the wine.
+Chateau d’Yquem by this point in time was already prized for its sweet wines by wealthy wine lovers like Thomas Jefferson, the third president of the United States loved the wine.
 He bought several cases of it for his own cellars.

 Chateau d’Yquem The Modern Age